verifereum/verifereum/README.md

 3. Clone the Verifereum repo itself ahead of the build e.g., `git clone https://github.com/verifereum/verifereum` or alternative method

-4. Run Holmake in the `tests` directory to build Verifereum and run the tests.
+4. Run Holmake in the `tests/results` directory to build Verifereum and run the tests.
+You may need to run `vfmTestLib.ensure_fixtures()` first.
+Better automation for preparing the tests is coming soon.
    They will take a while to run so you can cancel them.

     ```bash